Skip to content

 • frontend-checks: runs prettier (format), eslint (lint), dpdm (circular refs), tsc (static type check) and knip (unused imports)

 This sets up both python and frontend dependencies and builds the python package.
-Internally, this runs installer/create_installer.sh and uploads two artifacts:
+Internally, this runs ./scripts/build_wheel.sh and uploads dist.zip, which contains the wheel and unarchived build.

 Sanity Check & Smoke Test#